 Our newest innovation, DNA LOFT v3, takes cushioning tech to the next level by infusing nitrogen for an even softer, lighter, and more responsive experience.
 Its proprietary blend of EVA foam, rubber, air, and nitrogen results in a unique compound that increases softness, decreases weight, and improves energy return—all without sacrificing durability.
 It all adds up to a better experience for your sore shins.

 Our best running shoes for shin splints

-Because comfort is the aim of the game when it comes to shin splints, we recommend running shoes that maximize cushioning and support.
+Because comfort is the aim of the game when it comes to shin splints, we recommend running trainers for shin splints that maximize cushioning and support.
 That's why each of the following features DNA LOFT, our softest midsole technology compared to DNA AMP (highest energy return), BioMoGo DNA (balance of softness and responsiveness), and DNA FLASH (built for speed).

 Cushioning has always been the calling card of our Glycerin shoes, including DNA LOFT v3 in the latest models.
 Designed for track and road running, Glycerin shoes provide super soft cushioning, neutral support for supinators (as opposed to overpronators), and air mesh uppers for a secure, comfortable fit.

 Comfort is a key component of our best-selling running shoe.
 With soft, balanced cushioning in an updated midsole and smooth transitions from landing to toe-off, this shoe will help you ghost your shin splints as you go from striding to gliding.
 We've also improved the fit of the upper for distraction-free comfort mile after mile.

 An established favorite for more than 20 years, our Adrenaline running shoes offer soft landings on even the toughest roads.
 They're also packed with comfort-enhancing innovations, including a 100% DNA LOFT midsole and our GuideRails® technology that keeps excess movement in check to support your feet, knees, and hips even when you get tired.